We are huge fans of bone broth. It’s great for your gut health, but more importantly, it has a rich amino acid profile that does your body good.

 Okay, on to proline.
 This amino acid may prove favorable to women.
 Are you especially conscious of your cottage cheese thighs or the stretch marks under your triceps?
 These are the byproducts of cellulite, which arises as the result of loss of skin elasticity.
 Proline is among the amino acids in collagen that promote skin moisture, skin firmness, and skin cell renewal.
 In short, proline is a cellulite reducer.

 Aesthetic benefits aside, proline also improves gut health by alleviating symptoms associated with leaky gut syndrome.
-This study shows that proline along with glutamine improves digestion and diffuses toxins in the gastrointestinal tracts.
+Studies show that proline along with glutamine improves digestion and diffuses toxins in the gastrointestinal tracts.

 Like proline, glutamine also protects your gut lining.
 For optimal digestion and gut health, we recommend proline and glutamine-rich bone broth along with a probiotic supplement like Floracil50.